chaimaa-El/-YOLOv3-MiDaS-Object-Detection-and-Depth-Estimation-Refactored-/README.md

 The main.py script is the entry point for running the project.
 It supports two main modes: train and detect.

-    --mode train: This mode starts the training process for the YOLOv3 model.
+    --mode train: This mode starts the training process for the MDENet model.
     --mode detect: This mode runs object detection and depth estimation on input images.

 ### train.py